isomerpages/mlaw-corp/news/speeches/_posts/2017-08-28-Opening-remarks-by-Mr-K-Shanmugam-Minister-for-Home-Affairs-and-Minister-for-Law-at-the-2017-Asia-Economic-Forum-on-The-One-Belt One-Road-Initiative-Impact-and-Implications-at-the-Lee-Kuan-Yew-School-of-Public-Policy-NUS.md

 </ol>

 {:start="125"}
 125. Three: ASEAN.
-China has been very active in engaging ASEAN, driving robust infrastructure growth in this region; actively engaging ASEAN countries along the Mekong River on water resource cooperation issues.
+China has been very active in engaging ASEAN, driving robust <u>infrastructure growth</u> in this region; <u>actively engaging ASEAN countries along the Mekong River on water resource cooperation</u> issues.
 Water in the Mekong region, as many of you know, is a basic, important resource, with economic and national security implications.

 {:start="126"}
 126. The BRI will therefore improve infrastructure, physical connectivity greatly, across the region.
 And has the potential to be a game-changer.